kubecost/docs/troubleshooting/frequently-asked-questions.md

 Q: How can I configure node-exporter to use an internal cluster IP instead of the node network?\
 A: Set the following Helm value: `prometheus.nodeExporter.hostNetwork=false`.

+Q: How cna I configure my displayed currency type?/
+A: Kubecost supports multiple different currency types for display purposes, but does not perform direct currency conversion.
+This must be configured via your *values.yaml* with the flag `kubecostProductConfigs.currencyCode`.